This post was originally published on October 10, 2017. It was updated with new research in April 2021.

 Additionally, there were a couple blogs that showed no clear preference towards one style or another.
 They leave it up to the specific marketer to try A/B testing.

-But what about the inbox?
+But what about in the inbox?
 Who favors what?
 I went through my three inboxes (two personal and a work account).
-These were my findings.
+These were my 2017 findings.